AlibabaCloudDocs/alikafka/intl.en-US/Pricing/Billing.md

 -   If you have purchased an instance of the Internet and VPC type, select the public traffic, traffic specification, disk capacity, and number of additional topics as required.
 The following formula is used to calculate billing fees:

-    Total fees = \(Unit price of public traffic + Unit price of traffic specification + Unit price of disk capacity × Disk capacity/100 + Price of a topic × Number of additional topics\) × Number of months
+    Total fees = \(Unit price of public traffic + Unit price of traffic specification + Unit price of disk capacity × Disk capacity/100 + Unit price of a topic × Number of additional topics\) × Number of months

 -   If you have purchased an instance of the VPC type, select the traffic specification, disk capacity, and number of additional topics as required.
 The following formula is used to calculate billing fees:

-    Total fees = \(Unit price of traffic specification + Unit price of disk capacity × Disk capacity/100 + Price of a topic × Number of additional topics\) × Number of months
+    Total fees = \(Unit price of traffic specification + Unit price of disk capacity × Disk capacity/100 + Unit price of a topic × Number of additional topics\) × Number of months

 Billing rules